 - Linux (Linux 2.6.14 and up have FUSE support included in the official kernel)

 - FreeBSD

-- OpenSolaris

 - MacOS X

+- OpenIndiana Hipster

-The master server, metalogger server and chunkservers can also be run on Solaris or Windows with Cygwin.
-Unfortunately without FUSE it won't be possible to mount the filesystem within these operating systems.
+The Master Server, Metalogger and Chunkservers can also be run on Windows with Cygwin.
+Unfortunately without FUSE it won't be possible to mount the filesystem within this operating system.